MaiteBG/Python_summary/python_summary/collections.md

 ## 6.2.
 Set `my_set = {item_1, item_2, item_3}`

-- Items can be of different types
+- The items can be of different types, but they must all be immutable.
 - Not ordered and unique (no duplicated elements)
 - Mutable

+To create an empty set in Python, use the set() constructor.
+This is important because {} by itself creates an empty dictionary, not an empty set.
+`my_set = set()`.

 ### 6.2.1.
 Operations with sets